mwage/Runling_Client/README.md

 SLA (Folder): All scripts used specifically for SLA
   * ControlSLA: script that controls the flow of the game
-  * InitializeGameSLA: spawnimmunity, sets movespeed, countdown, leveltexts, instantiates player and activates deathtrigger
+  * InitializeGameSLA: spawnimmunity, countdown, leveltexts, instantiates player and activates deathtrigger
   * DeathSLA: manages what happens after death in SLA
   * ScoreSLA: handles the score (current/total), compares and sets highscores and triggers on highscore events
   * WinSLA: winscreen, shows highscores, winscreen buttons
   * StopCoroutineSLA: stops all methods that spawn regularly spawn drones when a new level is initialized
   * Levels (Folder): everything that happens during the levels (mostly related to drones)
-    * LevelManager: Loads the scripts according to the level, ends the levels
+    * LevelManager: Sets movespeed for different levels, loads the drone-scripts according to the level, ends the levels
     * Level1SLA: spawns drones for Level 1
     * Level2SLA: spawns drones for Level 2
     * Level3SLA: spawns drones for Level 3